enze-chen/enze-chen.github.io/index.markdown

 * 2021/04: This spring I am a volunteer section leader for [Code in Place](https://codeinplace.stanford.edu/){:target="_blank"}!
 I'm super excited to contribute a small part towards this large project on global CS education led by Stanford University.

-* 2021/03: I present my work at [TMS 2021](https://www.tms.org/TMS2021){:target="_blank"} on high-throughput computing and machine learning for antiphase boundary energies in Ni-based superalloys.
+* 2021/03: I present my work at the [2021 TMS Annual Meeting](https://www.tms.org/TMS2021){:target="_blank"} on high-throughput computing and machine learning for antiphase boundary energies in Ni-based superalloys.
 Stay tuned for an upcoming manuscript!

 * 2021/03: I am grateful to be included in a collaboration on studying [twin boundary](https://en.wikipedia.org/wiki/Crystal_twinning){:target="_blank"} [phase transitions](https://en.wikipedia.org/wiki/Grain_boundary#Complexion){:target="_blank"} in elemental titanium.